10yard/dkcoach/readme.md

 Tested with latest MAME version 0.234
 (Compatible with MAME and WolfMAME versions from 0.196 upwards)

 At the moment,  the plugin only helps you with the springs stage.
-I plan to add help to all other stages.
+I plan to add help to other stages.

 ### Springs Stage

 The helper visualises the safe zones and danger zones on DK's girder.
-The displayed information about generated springs helps you make quick decisions on when to make a run and when to sit tight or retreat back to safety.
+Information about generated springs helps you make quick decisions on when to make a run and when to sit tight or retreat back to safety.

- - 2 fixed safe zones appear in translucent green on DK's girder
+ - 2 fixed safe zones appear in green on DK's girder
- - 3 variable danger zones appear in translucent red on DK's girder.
-These zones mark the location of the bouncing spring.
-The danger zones update progressively more quickly as you progress from level 1 to level 4.
-Level 4 to level 22 are the same.
+ - 3 variable danger zones appear in red on DK's girder.
+These zones mark the location of the bouncing springs.
  - All generated springs are assigned a "spring type" of between 0 and 15 depending on their length.
 The shortest spring has type 0,  the longest has type 15.
  - The spring type appears in the top-left of screen, close to where the springs are released.
  - An alert appears for short (0-6) and long (12-15) springs.
 Helping you to identify these springs so you can react quickly.